muSpectre/muFFT/_sources/Python.rst.txt

     :language: python

 The downside of the convenience interface is that temporary copies are typically created.
-The reason for this is that FFT engines typically have strict requirements on the memory layout.
+The reason for this is that most FFT engines have strict requirements on the memory layout.
 The µGrid interface allows to create fields with the right memory layout directly, avoiding copies.